Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = Automated Installation =

-1. Locate the Markup by Attribute for WooCommerce plugin on the `Plugins` => `Add New` page in WordPress using the search box.
+1. Locate the Markup by Attribute for WooCommerce plugin on the `Plugins` ⇾ `Add New` page in WordPress using the search box.

 2. Install the plugin using the `[Install]` button.

 3. The `[Install]` button will change to an `[Activate]` button.
 Use it to activate the plugin.

-= Using Markup by Attribute for WooCommerce =
+= Using Markup by Attribute for WooCommerce = (Detailed instructions can be found at [Markup by Attribute Wiki](https://github.com/Mark-Tomlinson/markup-by-attribute-for-woocommerce/wiki).)

 _NOTE:_ These instructions assume you are familiar with WooCommerce global Product Attributes and with WooCommerce Product Variations.
 If not, you may want to review the WooCommerce documentation on [Product Attributes](https://docs.woocommerce.com/document/managing-product-taxonomies/#section-6) and [Variable Products](https://docs.woocommerce.com/document/variable-product/).